ChengZhang-98/blog/docs/index.md

 ## Education

-- PhD in Electrical and Electronic Engineering, Imperial College London, Jan 2023 - Current
+- PhD in Electrical and Electronic Engineering, Imperial College London, Jan 2023 -
 - MSc in Electronics, The University of Edinburgh, Sep 2021 - Aug 2022
 - BEng in Automation, Beihang University, Sep 2017 - Jun 2021